-The agent provides 2 mechanisms for thread tracking, known as 'Constructor Mode' and 'Executor Mode' (a new Experimental Feature added in Java agent release 4.5.11)
+The agent provides two mechanisms for thread tracking, known as 'Constructor Mode' and 'Executor Mode' (a new Experimental Feature added in Java agent release 4.5.11)

-The following pages describe these 2 alternative approaches to correlation of cross-thread transaction activity:
+The following pages describe these two alternative approaches to correlation of cross-thread transaction activity:

 Constructor Mode Thread Tracing